 Sir David Attenborough honoured by Queen's University

-Sir David Attenborough has been presented with an honorary degree for services to science and broadcasting by Queen's University, Belfast.
+Sir David Attenborough was presented with an honorary degree for services to science and broadcasting.

 Sir David, 87, began his broadcasting career at the BBC in 1952 and is the UK's best-known natural history film-maker.

 Speaking about the QUB award, Sir David said: "My work in television has been devoted over the years to documenting the natural world, and to explaining both its importance to humanity and its vulnerability.

 "I am greatly honoured that Queen's University Belfast should have endorsed that message by granting me this distinguished degree."

 Terry George said: "There's nothing more gratifying than to be recognised and honoured in your homeland.
 This honour from Queen's today is a high point of my career and an inspiration to continue to strive to create art and entertainment."